What apps does Roku not have?

 Additionally, HBO Max is another notable app that is not available on Roku.
 Despite being a popular streaming service that offers a vast library of content, HBO Max has yet to reach an agreement with Roku regarding distribution terms.
 As a result, Roku users are unable to access HBO Max directly on their devices.

 In conclusion, while Roku offers an extensive selection of apps, there are still a few notable omissions from its app store.
 Apple TV+, Peacock, and HBO Max are among the apps that are currently not available on Roku devices.
-However, it is worth noting that negotiations and agreements between Roku and these app providers are ongoing, so there is a possibility that these apps may become available on Roku in the future.
+However, it is worth noting that negotiations and agreements between streaming services and Roku are constantly evolving, so it is possible that these apps may become available on Roku in the future.